Higher-order response theory in optimal stochastic thermodynamics: Introduction

+Nonlinear response has been studied in nonequilibrium stochastic settings, including through results for stochastic spin systems \cite{Lippiello_2008}, through connections to correlations with entropy production fluctuation–dissipation relations \cite{Holsten_2021}, and using path integrals \cite{Baiesi_Maes_2009, Basu2014AO, Colangeli_2011}.
+Expansions of the excess work based on nonlinear response theory have also been investigated for thermally isolated Hamiltonian systems, which considered the case of control by a linear protocol \cite{Naz2022SeriesEO}.
+Here, we focus on utilizing nonlinear response to obtain work-minimizing control protocols for open stochastic systems.

-We first demonstrate how existing linear response approaches such as thermodynamic geometry and ansatz-based weak driving are derived from the first term of the Volterra series.
-We also demonstrate the equivalence of linear-response thermodynamic geometry with the perturbative approach expressed in \cite{wadia2022solution}, and extend this perturbative solution to all orders for the overdamped moving harmonic oscillator, observing that including higher orders in the excess work cost function can lead to predictions of unphysical negative excess work, and that jumps found in true optimal protocols \cite{seifert2007, zhong2024, aurell2011optimal, Aurell2012BoundaryLayers} can cause the series to diverge.
+Our goal in this manuscript is both to clarify the basis of and relationships among linear response approximations as used in optimal stochastic thermodynamics, and to study to higher order response in this context.
+First, we demonstrate how existing linear response approaches to optimal stochastic thermodynamics such as thermodynamic geometry and ansatz-based weak driving are derived from the first term of the Volterra series.
+We also demonstrate the equivalence of linear-response thermodynamic geometry with the time-local perturbative approach expressed in \cite{wadia2022solution}, and extend this perturbative solution to all orders for the overdamped moving harmonic oscillator, observing that including higher orders in the excess work cost function can lead to predictions of unphysical negative excess work, and that jumps found in true optimal protocols \cite{seifert2007, zhong2024, aurell2011optimal, Aurell2012BoundaryLayers} can cause the approximation to diverge.

-Following this, we construct next-order response terms in the context of finite-time thermodynamics.
-To evaluate the utility of using next-order correction beyond linear response to derive optimal finite-time protocols, we study quadratic response for an overdamped harmonic oscillator.
+Following this, we construct next-order response terms in the context of finite-time thermodynamics, and evaluate the utility of using next-order correction beyond linear response to derive optimal finite-time protocols, focusing on quadratic response for an overdamped harmonic oscillator.
 We find that while including higher-order response terms can marginally improve the performance of derived optimal protocols, their inclusion comes at a substantial computational cost, and again allows for the possibility of predicting unphysical negative excess work.

 These obstacles further motivate a different but related approach to optimal stochastic thermodynamics based on a recently discovered connection between optimal transport and thermodynamic geometry \cite{zhong2024, ito2024geometric}, which avoids relying on limited near-equilibrium expansions.